 - Customer profiles

 - Interactions history

-GAME-CHANGER: Lusha Contacts helps you find the personal phone numbers and email addresses of your prospect, and then exports all the data straight to your CRM of choice.
+GAME-CHANGER: Lusha Extension helps you find the personal phone numbers and email addresses of your prospect, and then exports all the data straight to your CRM of choice.
 This is going to keep your CRM clean and tidy, and also make prospecting a breeze because you won’t waste time manually entering data.

 5. Dial decision-makers, every time

 If you’ve been following along with us so far, you’ll have done your prospect research and figured out which decision-maker you need to contact.
 The next step is finding their correct phone number, which can be more difficult than you think.

 Sure, LinkedIn and Google can provide you with some office phone numbers, but it’s pretty unlikely you’ll be able to reach a decision-maker using those dead-end office numbers.
 Lusha Extension instantly reveals your prospect’s personal cell phone number and email address.
 With Lusha Extension, you’ll be able to spend more time on the phone selling to decision-makers, and less time googling their phone numbers.

 6. Ask happy customers for referrals